symbioticMe/proBatch/README.md

 ## Citation
-Please cite this package by the following publication:
 Diagnostics and correction of batch effects in large-scale proteomic studies: a tutorial.
 Molecular Systems Biology 17, e10240 (2021). https://doi.org/10.15252/msb.202110240